National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Nominal group technique: a face-to-face group judgment technique in which participants generate silently, in writing, responses to a given question/problem; responses are collected and posted, but not identified by author, for all to see; responses are openly clarified, often in a round-robin format; further iterations may follow; and a final set of responses is established by voting/ranking.

 Null hypothesis: in hypothesis testing, the hypothesis that an intervention has no effect, i.e., that there is no true difference in outcomes between a treatment group and a control group.
-Typically, if statistical tests indicate that the P value is at or above the specified a-level (e.g., 0.01 or 0.05), then any observed treatment effect is not statistically significant, and the null hypothesis cannot be rejected.
-If the P value is less than the specified a-level, then the treatment effect is statistically significant, and the null hypothesis is rejected.
-If a confidence interval (e.g., of 95% or 99%) includes zero treatment effect, then the null hypothesis cannot be rejected.
+Typically, if statistical tests indicate that the P value is at or above the specified a-level (e.g., 0.01 or 0.05), then any observed treatment effect is considered to be not statistically significant, and the null hypothesis cannot be rejected.
+If the P value is less than the specified a-level, then the treatment effect is considered to be statistically significant, and the null hypothesis is rejected.
+If a confidence interval (e.g., of 95% or 99%) includes a net zero treatment effect (or a risk ratio of 1.0), then the null hypothesis cannot be rejected.
+The assumption of equipoise is the basis for testing the null hypothesis in RCTs.

-Observational study: a study in which the investigators do not manipulate the use of, or deliver, an intervention (e.g., do not assign patients to treatment and control groups), but only observe patients who are (and sometimes patients who are not as a basis of comparison) exposed to the intervention, and interpret the outcomes.
+Observational study: a study in which the investigators do not intervene, but simply observe the course of events over time.
+That is, investigators do not manipulate the use of, or deliver, an intervention or exposure (e.g., do not assign patients to treatment and control groups), but only observe patients who are (and sometimes patients who are not, as a basis of comparison) receive the intervention or exposure, and interpret the outcomes.
 These studies are more subject to selection bias than experimental studies such as randomized controlled trials.
+(Contrast with interventional study.)

 Outcomes research: evaluates the impact of health care on the health outcomes of patients and populations.
 It may also include evaluation of economic impacts linked to health outcomes, such as cost effectiveness and cost utility.
 Outcomes research emphasizes health problem- (or disease-) oriented evaluations of care delivered in general, real-world settings; multidisciplinary teams; and a wide range of outcomes, including mortality, morbidity, functional status, mental well-being, and other aspects of health-related quality of life.
 It may entail any in a range of primary data collection methods and synthesis methods that combine data from primary studies.

 Parallel group (or independent group) trial: a trial that compares two contemporaneous groups of patients, one of which receives the treatment of interest and one of which is a control group (e.g., a randomized controlled trial).
-(Some parallel trials have more than one treatment group; others compare two treatment groups, each acting as a control for the other.)
+(Some parallel trials have more than one treatment group; others compare two treatment groups that act as a control for the other.)

 Patient selection bias: a bias that occurs when patients assigned to the treatment group differ from patients assigned to the control group in ways that can affect outcomes, e.g., age or disease severity.
 If the two groups are constituted differently, it is difficult to attribute observed differences in their outcomes to the intervention alone.
 Random assignment of patients to the treatment and control groups minimizes opportunities for this bias.